 -- Mona Charen, syndicated columnist and author of Useful Idiots

 cropped.jpg (10114 bytes) As executive-director of the Bionomics Institute, I worked with Frank from mid-1994 right through to our farewell Board meeting in March of 2000.
-His public-policy experience led us to ask him to speak at our conferences, but it was his keen ability to observe and chronicle our evolving movement that kept us inviting him back to attend strategy sessions and collaborate on side projects with Institute founders.
-You can rely on Frank to make a complex situation -- whether economic, political, or family -- both concise and complete.
+His public-policy experience led us to ask him to speak at our conferences, but it was his keen ability to observe and chronicle our evolving movement that kept us inviting him back to attend strategy sessions.
+You can rely on Frank to make a complex situation both concise and complete.

 -- Steve Gibson, chief operating officer, NITA, 2006-2009